BruceChanJianLe/brucechanjianle.github.io/_posts/2025-11-12-cs-remote-jupyterlab-with-tailscale.md

 If both show as active (running) then congratulations!

 Well, give yourself a hand!
-You made it so far, hopefully this is as helpful to you as it was for me.
+You've made it so far, hopefully this is as helpful to you as it was for me.
 And with this you now have a secure, remote-access JupyterLab instance running on your powerful desktop, accessible from anywhere in the globe through Tailscale.

-Until next time — keep learning and keep building!
+Until next time, keep learning and keep building!